HashCodespace/Volunteerinsrilanka-org/src/programs/5-sambodhi.md

 herosub: Providing Care and Compassion
 image: ./src/assets/img/sambodhi/1.jpeg
 imagealt: Volunteering at Sambodhi
-description: 'Discover Sambodhi, a sanctuary for physically & intellectually disabled homeless individuals.
-Join us as a volunteer, making a profound impact on their lives, offering support & compassion'
+description: "Explore Sambodhi, a refuge for homeless individuals with physical and intellectual disabilities.
+Volunteer to make a profound impact, offering support and compassion."
 ---

 <h1 class="h2 section-title " >Volunteering at a Home for Disabled Homeless Individuals</h1>